The News Tribune: History

-In 1882, H.C.
-Patrick left The Ledger and subsequently bought The Pierce County News, another weekly owned by George Mattice which was first published on August 10, 1881; he renamed the latter to The Weekly Tacoma News and doubled its size.
-Both papers became dailies in 1883; The Ledger started daily publication on April 7, with the News following on September 25.
-In 1898, Radebaugh and Patrick sold their papers to Sam A. Perkins.
-Radebaugh re-entered the market in 1908 with the debut of The Tacoma Daily Tribune, which began publication on June 12, but he underestimated the capital needed to run the newspaper successfully and sold it in 1910; by early 1912, its insolvency had reached $250,000, with John S. Baker as a principal creditor.
+In 1907, the first phase of construction of the Perkins Building was completed and The Ledger and The News moved in.
+On June 12, 1908, Radebaugh re-entered the market with the debut of The Tacoma Daily Tribune.
+He underestimated the capital needed to run the newspaper successfully and sold it in 1909 to A.J.
+Blethen, owner of The Seattle Times.
+By early 1912, its insolvency had reached $250,000, with John S. Baker as a principal creditor.
 Coincidentally, a group including Elbert H. Baker, a cousin of John, and his son Frank S. Baker had just sold the Boston Traveler to the Boston Herald; John traveled to his birthplace of Cleveland and convinced Elbert and Frank to explore a purchase of The Tribune, with Frank supporting the idea when he conducted an investigation in Tacoma.
 The Bakers purchased the paper and its debts, with Frank first appearing as its publisher on October 26.

-The Tribune became successful at the expense of The News and the Tacoma Ledger, with Perkins facing about $400,000 in debt by early 1918; Perkins consulted his creditor, who stated that Tacoma's newspaper market was too saturated and suggested a merger with The Tribune, which Perkins discussed with Frank S. Baker when they coincidentally found each other on a train to Cleveland.
-Subsequent negotiations resulted in Baker acquiring the two papers from Perkins, with Baker merging The News and The Tribune together to form The Tacoma News Tribune, its first issue appearing on June 17, 1918; The Ledger remained a separate morning and Sunday paper.
+The Tribune became successful at the expense of The News and the Tacoma Ledger, with Perkins facing about $400,000 in debt by early 1918.
+Perkins consulted his creditor, who stated that Tacoma's newspaper market was too saturated and suggested a merger with The Tribune, which Perkins discussed with Frank S. Baker when they coincidentally found each other on a train to Cleveland.
+Subsequent negotiations resulted in Baker acquiring the two papers from Perkins, with Baker merging The News and The Tribune together to form The Tacoma News Tribune, its first issue appearing on June 17, 1918.
+The Ledger remained a separate Sunday morning paper until 1937.

-In 1948, the paper began operating the radio stations KTNT-AM and KTNT-FM, and began operating a television station with the same call letters in 1953.
-In 1972, KTNT-FM's call letters were changed to KNBQ, which became KBSG in 1988, and KIRO-FM in 2008.
-Two years later, the television station was sold and its call letters changed to KSTW, which is now an independent station formerly affiliated with The CW.